ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     102400    1024   143426   146085   256129   256513   253494   140067
     102400   16384   142751   144883   270066   269172   273974   144779

-Which is pretty fine if we compare to the much more expensive ['orange' eMMC modules Hardkernel showcased when sending out dev samples of their canceled ODROID-N1](https://forum.armbian.com/topic/6496-odroid-n1-not-a-review-yet/?do=findComment&comment=49404):
+Numbers are pretty fine if we compare to the more expensive ['orange' Samsung eMMC modules Hardkernel showcased when sending out dev samples of their canceled ODROID-N1](https://forum.armbian.com/topic/6496-odroid-n1-not-a-review-yet/?do=findComment&comment=49404):

                                                         random    random
         kB  reclen    write  rewrite    read    reread    read     write